ruanzhijun/online-poker-texas-hold-em/README.md

 ## Security
 All the user inputs which go to a database are escaped, the ones which are in the web with PHP; The log-in from the client with Java.
 This prevents SQL Injections.
 The accounts created have their password encripted by a PHP script.
 This same script is called from Java to check the credentials at log-in.

+### Java Log-In
+A user can choose to play as guest (will be given a random user) or have their own account.
+If they choose so, they must log-in with their credentials correctly.

+#### PHP Script Internal Output
+Called from Java with a POST.
+* 1 .
+Correct credentials.
+Entered encripted password matches with the saved one.
+* -1.
+Password or user incorrect.
+Credentials do not match or the user does not exist.

 ## Versions